How to plan winetasting in South Africa

 If you do go with Afrivista, there is a chance you could visit the Fairview winery, which was my favorite for one big reason: they have a goat farm!
 And make fresh goat cheese, which is the absolutely delicious.
 Not only do they have a goat farm, but the goats have their own little bridge over a pathway to the parking lot.. it is pretty adorable.

-How to go wine tasting in Franschhoek
+How to visit wine country in South Africa: Franschhoek

 After our private wine tour in Stellenbosch, we decided we’d better not leave Franschhoek untouched – that would be alcohol abuse not to indulge in the wines there!